mengyue-z/Google-Books-Search/README.md

 ## Description

 * This is a React-based Google Books Search app.
-Users can search book with Google Books API and save them for future reference.
+Users can search books with Google Books API and save them for future reference.

 ## Technologies Used
 HTML/CSS/JavaScript